Yes! Come early (8am) to register on the Tuesday morning.

 UKZN’s Risk Management Service is available under 031 260 7133 or 031 260 7265.

 Very.
 We have an awesome selection of speakers and activities to fill up the time from ~8:30 am until 5 pm and beyond each day.
 The evening activities are normally optional, but we highly recommend you attend them for the full experience.
-Remember to take time for yourself, and to explore the city and surrounds.
+Remember to also take time for yourself, and to explore the city and surrounds.

 The IndabaX 2026 will take place at T-Block on UKZN’s Westville Campus.
 You cannot miss it: the entrance is in the middle of the courtyard behind the pond.